 Mr. Galbreaith dedicated his life to the service to Bentonville and Benton County.
-He served as Justice of the Peace at least 16 years, sheriff for ten years (as his father did), collector four years, circuit court clerk four years (His father held the office ten years), former city marshall and alderman.
+He served as Justice of the Peace at least 16 years, sheriff for ten years (as his father did), collector four years, and circuit court clerk four years (his father held that office ten years), city marshall and alderman.

-He says at the time he believed he was the only man who could tell you where the 22 saloons were located before prohibition, though he never drinks.
-He says his good health was attributed to abstinence from liquor and tobacco.
+The article stated that he believed he was "the only man living, who can tell you where the 22 saloons in Benton County were located before prohibition, though he never drinks.
+His good health is attributed to abstinence from liquor and tobacco."
 He was called by many the "Grand Old Man" of the courthouse.
-He was a walking encyclopedia of facts about Benton County.
-Names and towns seldom heard of in that day.
+The story about him continues to say "He was a walking encyclopedia of facts about Benton County.
+Names and towns seldom heard today are familiar to him."